 Robots in the new normal

-With AMRs in charge of deliveries, distribution efficiency is sure to increase, bolstering the high demands for delivery services.
-Compared to gas-guzzling delivery vehicles, AMRs are also more environmentally-friendly, opening the doors for a future with more sustainable—and more productive—deliveries.
+With AMRs in charge of deliveries, distribution efficiency is sure to increase, bolstering the high demand for delivery services.
+Compared to gas-guzzling delivery vehicles, AMRs are also more environmentally friendly, opening the doors for a future with more sustainable—and more productive—deliveries.
 But beyond these clear benefits to the e-commerce and logistics industry, integrating such technologies into our daily lives will require encouraging the public to fully embrace the innovation.